 The gluten-free options are easy to spot.
 The five salads can be ordered without croutons.

 Choose your meal, pay at the counter, and collect your napkins and silverware from one station and water from another.
-There’s protected seating – glassed in, but not heated – if you’re there outside of the dead of winter it’s pleasant.
+There is protected seating – glassed-in, but not heated – if you’re there outside of the dead of winter it’s pleasant.

 15115 Edgewood Drive // (218)824-6444